eclipse/kapua/docs/developer-guide/en/building.md

 We use `gitbook` to build the documentation.

-## Kapua
+## How to build

 Kapua is being compiled with Maven.

 You can run the Kapua full build issuing the command: